113ll3/Ibmclouddocscli/sdk/sdk_network_request.md

 # Making a network request
 {: #sdk-network-request}

-You can also use the `BMSCore` SDK to make network requests to any resource.
+You can use the `BMSCore` SDK to make network requests to any resource.
+{: shortdesc}

 ## Android
 {: #request-android}